Former patient Paul Flores’ quality of life has dramatically changed

 Flores, 49, of Beaumont, became paralyzed in a car accident in 1996 and

-which was repaired several times.
-He suffers from pressure ulcers, which
+was repaired several times.
+He suffers from pressure ulcers, which is

-is the result an old air mattress that no longer meets his needs.
-The
+the result an old air mattress that no longer meets his needs.
+The gift

-gift of a new orthopedic cushioned wheelchair and the new air mattress
+of a new orthopedic cushioned wheelchair and the new air mattress will

-will to help his wounds heal, and prevent life-threatening sepsis and
+help his wounds heal, and prevent life-threatening sepsis and minimize

 The Foundation, which often provides generous support for such gifts, designated